 “Continuous ash puffs are sometimes accompanied by explosive eruptions and a weak booming sound,” the National Board for Disaster Management said in a statement.

 “The rays of fire are increasingly observed at night.
+This indicates the potential for a larger eruption is imminent.”

 National disaster agency spokesman Sutopo Purwo Nugroho called for people to stay calm.